ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 Should you catch yourself behaving disrespectfully, or be confronted as such, listen intently, own up to your words and actions, and apologize accordingly.
 No one is perfect, and even well-intentioned people make mistakes.
 How you handle them and avoid repeating them in future matters.
 We are always growing in some shape or form, and all monsters can become beautiful.

+## Forums Specific Policies

+These policies apply only to the Forums:

+* Discussions are to be oriented towards Volcano Lair games only.
+Discussions of an off-topic nature will be promptly locked and users warned.
+Go elsewhere for off topic discussions, like the Off Topic channels on the Discord.
+* Organizing or attempting to sway user behavior ("mobbing") is not permitted.

 ## Additional Situations

 If you cannot resolve a situation peacefully, please contact the moderation team as the need arises.

 Suppose the moderation team determine that a member is violating any part of this Code of Conduct.
-In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Discord.
+In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Forum and/or Discord.

 As the moderation team, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 This Code of Conduct documents everyday situations we've seen, but we can't foresee every situation.
 If in the moderation team's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.
 If they won't leave, we will remove them.